-Those who knew Aasiya Hassan have described her as a gentle and sweet woman who was working toward a master's degree in business administration while serving as general manager of their station, Bridges TV.
+Those who knew Aasiya Hassan have described her as a gentle and sweet woman who was working toward an MBA while serving as general manager of their station, Bridges TV.
 She also cared for the couple's young son and daughter and Hassan's two older children from one of two previous marriages.

-Researchers say about 10 percent to 15 percent of domestic abuse cases involve male victims.
+Researchers say about 10 to 15 percent of domestic abuse cases involve male victims.
 But rarely is anyone as insistent about being a victim as Hassan is, experts say.